aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/12-web-performance.md

 Preload rules:

 1. When everything is important, nothing is important.
-Only use preload to improve LCP, like preloading the hero image
+Only use preload to improve LCP, like preloading the hero image or preloading
+2. Do not preload anything that is visible in your HTML file.
+The browser already knows about it.

 > [!TIP]